anders-biostat/linked-charts/docs/rlc/citeseq/example_1.md

 After marking cells in the browser, you can go right back to your R session and inquire about them using the `getMarked` function.

+I have just marked these 147 cells:

 ```r
 marked <- getMarked( "B1" )
 ```
-Here are the indices of the 147 cells that I have just marked:

 ```r
 > marked